Week of

 You

-than marbled through the meat like beef.
-Removing the skin from
+marbled through the meat like beef.
+Removing the

 Choose

-ounces of turkey breast contain only one gram of fat.
-Ground turkey
+turkey breast contain only one gram of fat.
+Ground

-patties are a healthy alternative to beef burgers.
-(Some ground
+turkey patties are a healthy alternative to beef

-the label to be sure.
-Mix half ground turkey and half ground turkey
+to be sure.
+Mix half ground turkey and half ground